About Cranberries Westland

 Cranberries Westland is a small cranberry farm on the Old Christchurch Road near Hokitika.
-We have about 3 acres of the block under cranberries and hope next years harvest will bring about 2500kg.
+We have about 3 acres of the block under cranberries and hope next year’s harvest will bring about 2000kg.
 Cranberries take about 5 years to get from planting to full fruiting in this climate so we’re continuing to prepare beds and plant cranberries annually.
-Our plan is to have a stand-alone commercial enterprise by 2028.
 We’re having the most success with the Pilgrim variety- though we have small amounts of a few other cultivars.

 We supply fresh and processed cranberry products locally and nationally.